keeyanajones/games/README.md

 # games

-## what does it do
 Electronic games that involves interaction with a user interface to generate visual feedback on a two- or three-dimensional video display device such as a touchscreen, virtual reality headset or monitor/TV set.

 ## Table of Content
-- what does it do
 - what is it
 - technology used
 - ambition of project